micharbet/CLE/doc/HOWTO.md

 ## Advanced features and tweaks

 CLE is modular.
-Modules are just another scripts adding custom functions to the environment.
+Modules are another scripts adding custom functionalities to the environment.
 Over the development it has revealed that not every single idea has to be included (keeping the main code as small as possible).
-Very specific functionalities have been (re)moved into modules and it's user's choice to include them into his/her environment.
+Very specific functions have been (re)moved into modules and it is user's choice to include them into his/her environment.
 It is also possible and easy to write own modules.
 This topis is covered in separated document.
 Read _Modules.md_ to learn more.

 CLE itself is a tweak but it can be customized further more.
 One way might